Traumatic Brain Injury Attorneys in Raleigh

 Brain injuries cases can be challenging to litigate, as can the accurate assessment of injury severity treatment options, long-term prognosis, and impact on the quality of life for the victim and their family.
 Despite these challenges, Edwards Kirby has demonstrated an ability to help plaintiffs in complex brain injury and brain damage cases prevail against the negligent parties who caused them harm.

 Much of our success in this arena is owed to the extensive experience of our award-winning legal team, as well as our deep resources and professional connections with medical experts and staff who help diagnose victims, evaluate their prognoses and future needs, and testify on industry-specific standards when claims allege deviations in the standard of care.
-Our team also works closely with economists, rehabilitation therapists, and nursing / medical professionals to determine future medical needs and expenses.
+Our team of traumatic brain injury lawyers also works closely with economists, rehabilitation therapists, and nursing / medical professionals to determine future medical needs and expenses.